4.62 from 452 votes

 THE SHRIMP:

-• It’s important to always use wild-caught U. S. Gulf shrimp.
-They are much more resilient to being heated again in a casserole, unlike farmed shrimp which WILL become rubbery.
+• It’s essential to always use wild-caught U. S. Gulf shrimp.
+They are much more resilient to reheating in a casserole, unlike farmed shrimp, which WILL become rubbery.

 THE GRITS:

-• If using stone-ground grits, cook them separately with the 2 cups chicken broth (or as needed), following the package directions.
+• If using stone-ground grits, cook them separately following the package directions.
 Then, add the vegetable combination and the remaining ingredients.

-• Quick-cooking grits (not instant) also work because of the other textures.
+• Quick-cooking grits (not instant) work because of the other textures.

 MAKE AHEAD: